habitual69/thetvappstream/README.md

 ```

 ### Note
-> if your deploying this on a server using docker, make sure to use a reverse proxy like Nginx, Apache or cloudflare tunnel to serve the stream over HTTPS. or Set the docker network mode to host.
+> if your deploying this on a server using docker, make sure to use a reverse proxy like Nginx, Apache or Cloudflare tunnel to serve the stream over HTTPS. or Set the docker network mode to host.

 ## Development